-'constructed' under section 65 (1) of the act.
-No physical construction is necessary but there needs to be clear evidence that the local highway authority has exercised these powers.
-This can be provided by a resolution of the appropriate committee or cabinet member.
-Risk: There are no Crime and Disorder issues arising from the recommendations set out in this report.
-Individual projects require Cabinet Member approval and will be subject of risk assessments as part of the approval process.
-Any resultant implications for crime and disorder will be included in the report.
-Equality: As stated in the BCLCWIP Full Outline Business Case walking and cycling are among the cheapest modes of transport and so help build equality throughout the Black Country as it offers affordable options of travel to employment and higher education which in turn will encourage economic growth of the borough.
+9.1 As stated in the Black Country Walking, Wheeling and Cycling Plan.
+Walking and cycling are among the cheapest modes of transport and so help build equality throughout the Black Country as it offers affordable options of travel to employment and higher education which in turn will encourage economic growth of the borough.
 The routes and zones identified are spread across the entire sub-region to benefit as many communities as possible.

-Where AECOM have identified cycle interventions, the preferred (and costed) options are for segregated provision.
+- 9.2 Where AECOM have identified cycle interventions, the preferred (and costed) options are for segregated provision.
 Safety and not wanting to mix with traffic is the main barrier given for why people don't cycle.
 This is especially true for women who make up only 25% of those cycling (Sustrans).
 Women are also more likely to make 'escort' trips with children (National Travel Survey).
 Good quality cycle infrastructure is designed to be suitable for a child who has completed their level 2 Bikeability (previously known as Cycling Proficiency).
-Cycle facilities to schools and colleges provides greater freedom for children, and the ability for families to travel in an active way.
-Cycle infrastructure and good walking environments also gives older people, and those which physical disabilities more transport options and greater independence.
+Cycle facilities to schools and colleges provides greater freedom for children, and the ability for families to travel in an active way. - 9.3 Cycle infrastructure and good walking environments also gives older people, and those which physical disabilities more transport options and greater independence.
 Cycles are available for almost every type of disability and can act as a mobility aid for those who find walking difficult.
-Evidence where high quality cycle infrastructure has been built has shown it is often shared with wheelchairs, mobility scooters and other assistive modes of transport.

-When considering the recommended interventions for both cycling and walking, the user hierarchy, as set out in Manual for Streets (2007), has been followed.
-This considers the most vulnerable user's needs, pedestrians, first, followed by cyclists and then users in motorised forms of transport.

-As individual schemes from the BCLCWIP are developed they will be subject of Equality Impact Assessments as part of their formulation and the results reported to the Cabinet Member for Highways & Environment to further ensure an inclusive approach, so all groups are considered
+Evidence where high quality cycle infrastructure has been built has shown it is often shared with wheelchairs, mobility scooters and other assistive modes of transport. - 9.4 When considering the recommended interventions for walking, wheeling and cycling, the user hierarchy, as set out in Manual for Streets 2 (20010) has been followed.
+This considers the most vulnerable user's needs, pedestrians, first, followed by cyclists and then users in motorised forms of transport. - 9.5 As individual schemes from the BCWWCP are developed they will be subject of Equality Impact Assessments as part of their formulation and the results reported to the Cabinet Member for Environment and Highways to further ensure an inclusive approach, so all groups are considered.